 In allowing the application, the court held that Kenya's obligations under the Rome Statute are governed by customary international law which binds all states.
-The court further
+The court further noted that the duty to prosecute international crimes has developed into jus cogens and customary international law.

-&lt;sup>30Kenya Section of the International Commission of Jurists-vs- Attorney General & Another [2011]eKLR Ibid; the ICC had issued two sets of warrants.
+&lt;sup>31 Ibid; the ICC had issued two sets of warrants.
 The 1st was issued on 4th March, 2009 and the 2nd one on 12th July, 2010.
 Subsequent to each warrant, the Registrar of the ICC] sent initial request on 6th March, 2009 and later a supplementary request on 21st July, 2010 respectively.
-These requested the cooperation of all states parties to the Rome Statute for arrest and surrender of Al Bashir should he set foot on their respective territory.
+These requested the co-operation of all states parties to the Rome Statute for arrest and surrender of Al Bashir should he set foot on their respective territory.